 Many schools have worked to improve accessibility for students from the full-range of socio-economic statuses.
 If you want your child to be enrolled at a Montessori school, in Toronto, Ontario, or elsewhere, there are a number of steps you can take to help make sure you can afford to cost of tuition and make a dream become a reality.

 This is true: there is no research that definitively proves that Montessori education is better than any other education, public or private.
 For a number of reasons this can be hard to determine: mostly because of a number of variables that cannot be controlled in scientific study.

 However, students who attend Montessori schools are more than likely to come out better prepared for life: more organized approaches to life and learning; development of independence; self-discipline and a keen interest in learning.

 All educational approaches face criticism and vigorous research for and against that specific type of education.
-That said, Montessori might not be the right fit for your child.
+And the Montessori approach, similarly, has pros and cons.
+Moreover, it might not be the right fit for your child.
 It’s about finding a school and a method that works for what you and your child need.